PanicStation.org

 Important note

-This guide is general information, not medical diagnosis or personal treatment advice.
+This guide is general information, not medical diagnosis, personal treatment advice, or professional advice.
 If symptoms are severe, sudden, or worsening, call 999.
-If you’re stable but concerned, use the urgent advice route above for tailored guidance.
+If the person is stable but you are worried, use the urgent advice route above for tailored guidance.

 Additional Resources